-Employees are advised of excess salary limitation on the Public Employees’ Retirement System defined benefit plans set by the Internal Revenue Service (IRS) for each year when reporting salaries to the plans.
+Employees are advised of excess salary limitation on the Public Employees’ Retirement System defined benefit and defined contribution plans set by the Internal Revenue Service (IRS) for each year when reporting salaries to the plans.
 26 U.S.C.
 401(a)(17) defines the maximum salary requirements.
-The maximum for contribution reporting for 2019 is $280,000.
+The maximum for contribution reporting for 2021 is $290,000.
 Contributions from employee accounts must stop once the maximum salary level has been reached.
 Excess contributions cannot be accepted by the plans and will result in a refund to you through adjustments via the payroll process.

 You should be informed by your employer if your employer determines you will likely exceed the salary limits for the year.
 Ceasing contributions to the PERS will increase your taxable income for the year.